starrain-hub/moon-and-star/README.md

 ## Portfolio Overview:
 This page contains my work with data analysis and visualizations of different kinds of data.
 Additionally, it has a list of my technical skills, coding notebook sources, and project ideas with its data sources. \
-The link to my LinkedIn profile and resume are also attached at the bottom.
+The link to my Handshake profile and resume are also attached at the bottom.

 ## Technical Skills
 - Python